 From light bush or hedge trimming to the more drastic hedge removal, you’re going to need different garden tools to get each job done properly:

-• Secateurs: Also known as pruning shears, secateurs are basically scissors you use in the garden.
+- Secateurs: Also known as pruning shears, secateurs are basically scissors you use in the garden.
 They are ideal for the little hedge cutting and bush trimming tasks, taking just a bit off to smarten them up.
 Secateurs are perfect for branches up to 2cm thick.

-• Loppers: Loppers are essentially long handled secateurs, but capable of tackling thicker branches.
+- Loppers: Loppers are essentially long handled secateurs, but capable of tackling thicker branches.
 The longer the handles, the less effort you have to put in yourself.
 Use loppers for any branches up to around 5cm in diameter.

-• Curved saw: For thicker branches, use a saw with a curved blade.
+- Curved saw: For thicker branches, use a saw with a curved blade.
 For best results, do long, slow strokes – making use of the whole blade.
 Even the thickest branches won’t stand a chance.

-• Shears: Think of your shears as a bigger version of scissors, great for the more intensive hedge cutting task, like cutting back overgrown hedges.
+- Shears: Think of your shears as a bigger version of scissors, great for the more intensive hedge cutting task, like cutting back overgrown hedges.

-• Hedge trimmers: Unlike the other tools, hedge trimmers are devices designed to make hedge trimming easy.
+- Hedge trimmers: Unlike the other tools, hedge trimmers are devices designed to make hedge trimming easy.
 Their steel blades are powered by electricity, petrol, or batteries, making them perfect for tidying up your largest hedges and bushes.

-How to trim hedges and bushes
+How do you trim hedges and bushes?

 With your tools ready, it’s time to get stuck in.
 But before you start snipping, it's important to keep a few key tips in mind.